Wellabe Logo

 IRS Taxpayer Assistance Centers

-Some local IRS offices have a Taxpayer Assistance Center (TAC).
-Check the IRS site to find a location near you and schedule an appointment.
+Local IRS offices have a Taxpayer Assistance Center (TAC).
+Check the IRS site to find the closest location to you and to schedule an appointment.
+You may also get help from IRS representatives online or by phone.

 Photo credit: iStock